abu-lib/debug/README.md

 - Code is not stripped out of the executable unless explicitely stated.
 - Disabled checks become compiler hints.
+- More granular control over what gets compiled out.
+- Checks are always performed in manifestly constexpr contexts.

 ## Usage - general

+The library defines two types of tests:
+- Assumptions, which relates to expectations within the inner workings of the code.
+- Preconditions, which relates to conditions that must be met for a public interface to be usable.

-**N.B.** For usage within other abu libaries, see below.
+both the  and `assumption<>` and `precondition<>` **N.B.** For usage within other abu libaries, see below.

 ```cpp